JohnGorter/webpack/3. Webpack merge/validation.md

-# Validate webpack configuration
+## Validate webpack
-using webpack-validator
+Using webpack-validator

 ---
 ### What is webpack-validator